By Ruud Van Hilten, Senior Vice President at Tungsten Network

 Make efficiency savings

 One straightforward way to streamline processes and save money is to automate the payment process or increase the proportion of your suppliers adopting e-invoicing.
 Paper-based teams can experience many inefficiencies such as duplications, errors, responding to supplier enquiries to name just a few.
 In contrast, automating the payment process is proven to remove friction and reduces the costs of handling invoices by more than 50 per cent.
 Payment professionals can then be freed up to focus on more added value tasks which support business growth, rather than frustrating and time-consuming administration.

-With future as yet unclear, there is comfort in knowing there are concrete steps teams can take now to prepare for March 29th.
-By nurturing supply chain relationships, taking the payment process digital and using sophisticated tools to monitor suppliers, companies can be the best position possible to navigate any future trading challenges and prosper in 2019.
+With future as yet unclear, there is comfort in knowing there are concrete steps teams can take now.
+By nurturing supply chain relationships, taking the payment process digital and using sophisticated tools to monitor suppliers, companies can be the best position possible to navigate any future trading challenges and prosper in the years ahead.